Graduate School Life Science Munich

 • Members of the TAC may eventually mediate discussions between students and supervisors.

-• Please read the full version of the TAC regulations, available here!
+• Please read the full version of the TAC regulations, available here (dated 2016)!

 Students should arrange an initial meeting with their TAC members during which; the scope, impact, feasibility and associated risks of their project should be discussed.
 The first TAC-meeting should take place within the first six months of the doctoral studies.
 And then follow subsequently, every year.